India & Israel’s Barak SAM Development Project(s)

 Barak-8 development & testing continues; Azerbaijan sale?; Akash missile expands Indian footprint; Indian RFI for immediate MR-SAM option.

 March 18/13: An India MoD release offers a list of late DRDO projects, along with a voluminous list of excuses.
-Credit for not using “the dog ate our blueprints,” but every other issue one normally expects in projects of this nature can be found.
+Credit of some kind is due for not using “the dog ate our blueprints,” but every other issue one normally expects in projects of this nature can be found.
 LR-SAM is one of the listed projects, and its Probable Date of Completion has slipped from May 2011 to December 2015.

 Dec 18/12: LR-SAM.
 India’s MoD offers quick year-end reviews for a number of key programs.
 With respect to LR-SAM, it says that: